UI-Research/mobility-from-poverty/README.md

 ### Variable Names

 Currently, we rename variables when building the database so the names are consistent and descriptive.
-All names satrt with the following:
+All names start with the following:

 * shares prefixed with `share_`
 * percentiles prefixed with `pctl_`
 * rates prefixed with `rate_`
 * counts prefixed with `count_`
-* index prefixed with `index`
+* index prefixed with `index_`

 The goal is to migrate these standardized variable names into the earlier code in future updates.